Shropshire Council

 • Cardboard packaging

-Garden waste / garden & food waste
+Garden and food waste

-Recyclable garden and food waste icons
+Garden and food waste examples

 Depending on where you live in Shropshire, you'll receive either a garden waste collection or a combined garden waste and food waste collection.
 The map below shows areas covered by each service: